 Hiking in and around Jibhi can be categorized as easy to moderate.
 There are many defined tracks carved by earlier travelers but some of the trails are still virgin.

 Chehni Kothi and Shringa Rishi Temple

 The trek is panoramic and enjoyable by all age groups.
-Enroute you would pass Shringa Rishi temple, which is located at Bagi village, below Chehni.
-This temple is again built in the similar architecture as that of the Chehni fort but renovated recently and looks quite livid.
+En route, you would pass Shringa Rishi temple, which lies at Bagi village, below Chehni.
+This temple is again built in a similar architecture like that of the Chehni fort but renovated recently and looks quite livid.
 Shringa Rishi is the presiding deity of Banjar valley.

 Chehni Kothi is a watch-tower or garrison for neighboring Chehni village, which has been built in ancient Himalayan style architecture.
 The tall structure has been resilient to the environmental factors for more than 300 years and lost only the upper two stories in the earthquake of 1905.
-It is a part of the Chehni fort, the remnants of which can still be seen around the tower.
+It is a part of the Chehni fort where you can see the remnants around the tower.

 A short trail of within Jibhi takes you to the Sheshnag temple, which is situated in the middle of a picturesque meadow.
 Sheshnaag is supposedly another presiding deity of Banjar, besides Shringa Rishi.
 Both of them enjoy their respective devotee following.

 Hansraj claimed the temple to be more than 500 years old.
 The wooden architecture seemed ancient, but the actual age of the temple is still undefined.
 Go there to enjoy the trail and green meadows.
 Spending some time at the place is sure to calm your senses.